 In (1), is the Basque phrase that means 'to school' a complement or an adjunct?
 Explain your reasoning.
-(Here, you will likely need to make assumptions, based on analogy to English, since you don't have data from Basque about optionality, lexical sensitivity, etc.) It seems like a complement.
+(Here, you will likely need to make assumptions, based on analogy to English, since you don't have data from Basque about optionality, lexical sensitivity, etc.) It seems like a complement (based on how it seems to be in English).
 The English verb needs a path of some kind.
-And you can't say \Pat went to school to the store and to the extent you can say Pat went it seems to have an implicit path.
+You can't say Pat went to school to the store and to the extent you can say Pat went it seems to have an implicit path.
+This is enough to motivate looking at it as a complement, particularly if we assume that complement/adjunct status is tied into the semantics (in terms of required participants in, or specifications for, a going-denoting verb).
+To make the case for it being an adjunct instead (which similarly requires assumptions), you'd want to give reasons to think it is optional or iterable.
+The arguments you make are what is important here, not so much the result.